PayRequest/PayRequest-Docs/api/http.md

 ### Return response

 After the payment has been successfull or failed the url will return the user to the response url when given.
-The return will be `GET 200` for a succesfull payment and `GET 500` for an unsuccessfull payment.
-For extra check we also attach a `return_id` which will consist of the `token` + `id` encrypted with `MD5`.
+The return will have `response` attached which will consist of a `MD5` encryption of `status`+`id`.
+This can be in our above request `successPR-000012457` or `failedPR-000012457`.
+To perform an extra check we attached `return_id` which will consist of the `token` + `id` encrypted with `MD5`.

 ## Retrieve payment